TangMeng111/ACOT/README.md

 -->

 ## Overview
 This project addresses the domain shift challenge in medical image segmentation, where models trained on labeled source domains fail to generalize to unlabeled target domains.
-We propose a unsupervised domain adaptation (UDA) approach that leverages:
+We propose an unsupervised domain adaptation (UDA) approach that leverages:
 - **Non-negative Matrix Factorization (NMF)** to extract annotation-free semantic concepts from medical images.
 - **Optimal Transport (OT)** to align these concepts across source and target domains without target annotations.